pmmccorkell/Red_Dwarf/readme.txt

 Multiprocessing Only:
 Requires pyqtgraph for plotting, which additionally requires qt5, pyqt5, etc.
   - raspi4 solution:
-    - Have to cross-compile Qt5 (use wsl) to satisfy qtpygraph version requirements: https://www.interelectronix.com/qt-515-cross-compilation-raspberry-compute-module-4-ubuntu-20-lts.html
+    - Have to cross-compile Qt5 (use wsl) to satisfy pyqtgraph version requirements: https://www.interelectronix.com/qt-515-cross-compilation-raspberry-compute-module-4-ubuntu-20-lts.html
     - If dependency and held package issues are raised at early steps, install aptitude  for smarter dependency handling than base apt or synaptic: apt-get install aptitude